openfaas/faas-netes/chart/openfaas/README.md

 The above command will enable mTLS for the openfaas control plane services and functions excluding NATS.

+> Note that the above instructions were tested on GKE 1.13 and Istio 1.2

 ## Zero scale

 ### Scale-up from zero (on by default)